 I’ve put together a list of questions most often asked by the public.
 In answering these, I hope you’ll feel more at home here.
 If my staff or I can be of any assistance, please call on us.

 Any record involving the sale or purchase, lease or lien of real property in Seminole County.
 The Official Records also include certain court orders (Orders of Dismissal and Final Judgments) issued in the county, satisfactions of those judgments, tax liens, military service discharges, marriage licenses and petitions of bankruptcy.
+You must provide a stamped self-addressed envelope if you require the recorded documents returned after processing.

 Birth certificates and death certificates are not normally included in the Official Records Books.
 You can, however, obtain a copy at the County Health Department, 400 West Airport Boulevard, Sanford or by contacting the Bureau of Vital Statistics, 1217 Pearl Street, Jacksonville 32231, (904) 359-6900.
 Death certificates are available only if they have been recorded.
 All personal information has been redacted.